jamesdhope/hugo_blog/content/post/nemo-watsonx-guardrails/2024-02-27-nemo-guardrails-watsonx.markdown

 date: 2024-02-27
 ---

-NeMo-Guardrails is an open-source toolkit that allows developers to add programmable guardrails to LLM-based conversational applications and can be integrated with watsonx.ai models using LangChain's WatsonxLLM Integration.
+NeMo-Guardrails is an open-source toolkit that allows developers to add programmable guardrails semantically matched on utterances to LLM-based conversational applications.
+NeMo-Guardrails can be easily integrated with watsonx.ai models using LangChain's WatsonxLLM Integration.

 #### Five types of guardrails